SAP/openui5-docs/docs/Performance_Speed_Up_Your_App_408b40e.md

  For more information, see the [API Reference: `sap.ui.define`](https://openui5.hana.ondemand.com/#/api/sap.ui/methods/sap.ui.define).

-Always avoid usages of `sap.ui.requireSync` and `jQuery.sap.require` !
+Always avoid usages of `jQuery.sap.require` !
 In order to enable modules to load asynchronously, use `sap.ui.define` to create modules \(e.g. controllers or components\) or `sap.ui.require` in other cases.

 Please follow the [Best Practices for Loading Modules](Best_Practices_for_Loading_Modules_00737d6.md).